minherz/aichallenges/challenge1/README.md

 ## Technical challenges

 Deploy an AI model from Google Cloud [Model Garden](https://cloud.google.com/model-garden).
-Start with Gemma-2 or LLaMa.
 Instrument the application so you can log and monitor its performance effectively.
 Examples of custom metrics can be: